snehak24/hemnet-case/README.md

 Hemnet-Case application contains rendering properties list and the data for the app is mocked locally using postman mock-server.
+(Note: If you were to run this application, please ensure that you update the API endpoints in the hemnet-case code to support your mock-server setup)

 The application is built using clean-architecture with the UI built using Jetpack compose.

 Features: